BeyondInfinities/BeyondInfinities.github.io/reading_list.md

 - GEB
 - Diary of a Wimpy kid (Read over 200 times :) )

-#Podacasts
+##Podcasts

 I am not a big listener or a regular, I just like listening to these when I have time and patience.

 - 99% Invisible by Roman Matters
 - 80000 hours by Rob Wiblin
 - EconTalk by Russ Roberts